For easy printing, download the Critical Infrastructure and Supply Chain Constraints Issue Brief.

 |The American Public Power Association (APPA) urges the Department of Energy (DOE) to utilize Defense Production Act (DPA) authorities to increase the production of distribution transformers.
 Congress should appropriate $1 billion toward this effort.

-|APPA urges the federal government to work directly with manufacturers to identify short- and long-term solutions addressing the root causes of the distribution transformer shortage, as well as to encourage domestic production.|
+|APPA urges the federal government to work directly with manufacturers to identify short- and long-term solutions addressing the root causes of the distribution transformer shortage, as well as to encourage domestic production.

 Distribution transformers are essential for electric utilities to expand capacity, provide electricity to new communities, and restore service when existing infrastructure is damaged during a natural disaster.
-Recent APPA surveys indicate that 80 percent of public power utilities have lower inventories of distribution transformers now than they did in 2018 and 30 percent reported a high risk they could run out of stock in a month.
+Recent APPA surveys show that 80 percent of public power utilities have lower inventories of distribution transformers now than they did in 2018 and 30 percent reported a high risk they could run out of stock in a month.
 Lead times to purchase new distribution transformers have grown 429 percent, from three months in 2018 to an excess of 12 months or more today.
 Manufacturers indicate that a lack of skilled labor and materials are the cause of supply shortages.

 Shortages of distribution transformers have caused public power utilities to defer or cancel one in five infrastructure projects that would require more resources than available.
-As the economy rebounds from the impacts of the pandemic, additional electric capacity is needed to power new residential and commercial development, develop new manufacturing facilities, and support a rapidly expanding electric vehicle fleet.
+As the economy rebounds from the impacts of the pandemic, additional electric capacity is needed to power new residential and commercial development, new manufacturing facilities, and support a rapidly expanding electric vehicle fleet.
 Public power utilities are investing heavily in clean energy technologies to meet environmental goals.
 Simultaneously, the industry is facing more frequent and severe extreme weather events, requiring more resource-intensive response and restoration.

 To ensure that supply chain constraints do not impact reliability, utilities are taking extraordinary measures to meet current demand with limited supply.
 That includes refurbishing older equipment and identifying swapping equipment in the field to generate spares from underutilized equipment.
 These are necessary, last-ditch efforts to protect the safety of electric customers and sustain other sectors that depend on electricity, but they move the industry further away from clean energy, efficiency, and affordability goals.